 For the authentication and authorization of BigQuery Connector for SAP, you need an IAM service account in the Google Cloud project that contains your BigQuery dataset.

-The permissions that BigQuery Connector for SAP needs to access BigQuery are contained in the following IAM roles:
+For streaming data replication (insert-only), the permissions that BigQuery Connector for SAP needs to access BigQuery are contained in the following IAM roles:

 If SAP LT Replication Server is running on a Compute Engine VM, you also need to grant the Service Account Token Creator role to the service account of the host VM.

 If SAP LT Replication Server is running on premises or on another cloud platform, in addition to creating a service account, you also need to create a service account key for BigQuery Connector for SAP.
 Your SAP administrator installs the key on the SAP LT Replication Server host.
-When the BigQuery Connector for SAP connects to BigQuery, SAP LT Replication Server uses the service account key to authenticate with Google Cloud.
+When the BigQuery Connector for SAP connects to Pub/Sub or BigQuery, SAP LT Replication Server uses the service account key to authenticate with Google Cloud.

 A service account key is not required when SAP LT Replication Server is running on Google Cloud.